- Search The Registry

 *On this date, in 1857, Robert Terrell was born.
 He was a Black attorney, teacher, and judge.

 Terrell was educated in the public schools of the District of Columbia.
-He attended the private, preparatory Groton School in Groton, Massachusetts.
-He was admitted to Harvard University, where he graduated as one of seven Magna Cum Laude scholars in 1884.
+He attended the private preparatory Groton School in Groton, Massachusetts.
+He was admitted to Harvard University and graduated as one of seven Magna Cum Laude scholars in 1884.
 While teaching for several years at the M Street School in Washington, DC, on October 18, 1891, Terrell married Mary Eliza Church.
 The two met at the Preparatory School for Colored Youth, now known as Dunbar H.S.
 This was a premier academic high school in a segregated system.
-After receiving his LL.B. degree in 1889, Terrell was a participant in the March 5, 1897 meeting of the American Negro Academy, to celebrate the memory of leader Frederick Douglass.
-From the founding of the organization Terrell remained active among the scholars, editors, and activists of this first major African American learned society.
+After receiving his LL.B. degree in 1889, Terrell participated in the March 5, 1897, meeting of the American Negro Academy to celebrate the memory of leader Frederick Douglass.
+From the organization's founding, Terrell remained active among the scholars, editors, and activists of this first major African American learned society.

-He left in 1901 accepting an appointment to serve as a justice of the peace in Washington D.C.
+He left in 1901, accepting an appointment to serve as a justice of the peace in Washington, D.C.
 This marked a difficult time for Terrell and other Black leaders.
-Although Republican administrations appointed Terrell and other African Americans to certain high-ranking political positions, they did not work to achieve greater civil rights to Blacks, especially those millions oppressed in the South by Jim Crow laws.
+Although Republican administrations appointed Terrell and other African Americans to certain high-ranking political positions, they did not work to achieve greater civil rights for Blacks, especially those millions oppressed in the South by Jim Crow laws.
 In 1911, Terrell was appointed to the Municipal Court of the District of Columbia.
-He also received an appointment as a faculty member at Howard University's School of Law, while still serving as a municipal judge.
-In February 1911 he became a charter member of the first Washington D.C. chapter of Sigma Pi Phi fraternity, an organization of professional men who were college educated.
+He also received an appointment as a faculty member at Howard University's School of Law while serving as a municipal judge.
+In February 1911, he became a charter member of the first Washington D.C. chapter of Sigma Pi Phi fraternity, an organization of professional men who were college educated.
 He continued to teach at Howard until he died at his home on December 20, 1925.